dmmikkel/vuezy/README.md

 ## Getting started

 Setting up Vuezy is easy.
-See this example of a store.js
+See the examples below.

+### Simple store

 ```javascript
 Vue.use(Vuex)